mikishapiro/armbuild/README.md

-# Playbook to deploy Fedora 32 (pre-release) on a Raspberry Pi 4 using the boot partition and kernel from Raspbian.
+# Playbook to deploy Fedora 32 on a Raspberry Pi 4 using the boot partition and kernel from Raspbian.

 Set your parameters in the inventory, then run:
 Three roles need to be performed - the system you run the playbook from, a system where the images get assembled, and a system where the product hits an SD card.
 These can be the same machine but don't have to be.